jewei1997/LinkSharing/README.md

 MVP:
  - [x] user login
  - [x] see of list of all your lists
+ - [ ] make backend REST, use react for front end
  - [ ] make a new list of links, be able to add and remove from it
  - [ ] be able to share the list to share with friends
  - [ ] feedback box